shantammittal/cowinSlotAlert/README.md

  Why are we fetching the data for current date only and not for future dates?
 - The api always returns session for next five day from current date.
 Hence I am making single call with current date.

  What is the age parameter in application.properties?
 - You can configure the parameter as per below info
 - 18  : if you want slots for age group [18-44]
 - 45  : if you want slots for age group 45+
 - leave it blank : if you want slots for age group 18+

  What does the pincode property do ?
 - Change this to the pincode where you want to find slots.

+ What does the districtId property do ?
+- Searches by districtId ex - 3.
+Note: districtId takes precdence over pincode.

 # Run
 - mvn clean install